-- Select your shape so that eight white handles appear around the selection, as shown in Figure 1.
+- Select your shape so that the white handles appear around the selection, as shown in Figure 1.

 Figure 1: Select the shape

-Figure 2: Drag towards the other end of the shape
+Figure 2: Drag towards the opposite side of the shape

 Figure 3: Drag on the other side to flip a shape

 - You can hold the Ctrl key and drag any of the side handles towards the other end of the shape (see Figure 4).
 This will flip the shape from the center (not proportionately) as shown in Figure 4 on the right side.